 The concerns identified by the broadband strategy are inseparable from the local context in Burgenland, even though they are not unique.
 The measures developed by the broadband strategy on the other hand are very closely related to both a broader policy context and also to other broadband strategies in Austria.
-These relations are very present in the document itself, which highlights that the broadband strategy seeks to position itself as learning from the lessons of comparable initiatives (Amt der Burgenländischen Landesregierung, 2021, p.
+These relations are very present in the document itself, as the broadband strategy seeks to demonstrate the lessons learned from comparable initiatives (Amt der Burgenländischen Landesregierung, 2021, p.
 34; Interview 1, 2022).
 We will therefore briefly take a look at how the broadband strategy relates to the European broadband targets, then move on to looking at the policy context in Austria and more specifically in Burgenland.
 Finally, we will explore what the broadband strategy's Austrian peers have set out to do.